garciaguimeras/jnauta/jnauta-net/README.md

 The connection was implemented using three different librarys, known as "connection methods":

-* **DEFAULT** uses java.net library
+* **DEFAULT** uses java.net library (internally uses Sun implementation in Linux OpenJDK 1.8)
 * **OK_HTTP** uses oknttp3 library
 * **HTTP_CLIENT** uses org.apache.http.client library

-Currently the DEFAULT method (java.net library) works perfectly.
-Other two methods redirects login page to https://google.com, avoiding to get the logout url.
+Currently the DEFAULT method (java.net library using Sun implementation) and OK_HTTP method work fine.
+Other method redirect login page to https://google.com, avoiding to get the logout url.
-So its highly recommended **NOT TO USE** the OK_HTTP and HTTP_CLIENT methods yet.
+So its highly recommended **NOT TO USE** the HTTP_CLIENT method yet.